 Coming to Terms With Terminology

 In order to fully comprehend how color management works with your profile to give you the printed results you want, you will have to grapple with some new terminology that will appear on your screen when you start printing with an ICC printer profile.
 Not to oversimplify what actually happens, but when you print using a profile, you are converting the colors in your image from one color space to another.
-The image that has been defined — probably in Adobe RGB — must be converted to the color space that your printer can handle, and it is likely to offer a different range of available colors than the original working color space of your image.
-Because these two color gamuts do not match, the printing software needs to know the RENDERING INTENT you want to use when making this conversion.
+The image that has been defined — for example, in Adobe RGB — must be converted to the color space that your printer can handle, and it is likely to offer a different range of available colors than the original working color space of your image.
+Because these two color gamuts may not match, the printing software needs to know the RENDERING INTENT you want to use when making this conversion.
 The software needs to know how to deal with the image’s colors that are outside the gamut the printer is capable of reproducing.
-There are two rendering intents with which you need to be familiar, and which are the only ones that have any real meaning when printing digital photographs.
+There are two rendering intents with which you need to be familiar.
 One rendering intent is PERCEPTUAL, and the other is RELATIVE COLORIMETRIC.
 Refer to the image at left for a graphical representation of the difference between these two rendering intents.

 If you choose the Relative Colorimetric rendering intent, the white point and black point of the smaller color gamut — in this case the inkjet printer — are matched to the exact same color values of the wider color gamut, Adobe RGB.
 This means that any image colors that are outside the inkjet printer’s color gamut will be clipped — and image detail beyond the extreme white and black points of the printer will be essentially lost.
 However, the colors that fall within the printer’s range of available colors will match the color values from the image color space (Adobe RGB) exactly.